-Have you ever looked at yourself in the mirror or in a photo and wished your smile was a little bit… brighter?
-If so, you’re hardly alone.
-Teeth whitening is big business in both the US and the UK and there is a vast array of different solutions now available – from state-of-the-art laser treatment to home whitening kits.
+Teeth whitening is big business in the UK, and a vast array of solutions are now available – from state-of-the-art laser treatment to home whitening kits.

-But this immense amount of choice can be pretty overwhelming, especially if you're considering whitening your teeth for the first time.
-To make matters worse, some of the products you see advertised online are ineffective or even unsafe.
+But, this huge amount of choice can be pretty overwhelming, especially if you're looking at how to whiten your teeth for the first time.
+To make matters worse, some of the products and cosmetic dental treatments you see advertised online are ineffective or even unsafe.

 Table of contents

 - 1 What are the best teeth whitening treatments in the UK?

 - 3 Peroxide teeth whitening at the dentist

 - 7 Tips for keeping your teeth white after treatment

 - 9 Checking teeth whitening reviews